Mufasah13/sys/README.md

   3. Management of cases and easy tracking.
   4. Regular Police Dashboard and Admin Dashboard.

- To run the project all you need is to install the dependancies as they are in the package.json file in the root directory.
+ To run the application all you need is to install the dependancies as they are in the package.json file in the root directory.